Bleuyogurt/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script on commands on how to print an absolute path of the current working directory
+Commands on how to list items in a directory using command line